ghidora77/GEE_Labs_Website/docs/Lab_00.md

 1. `.filterBounds` filters data to the area specified, in this case a geometry `Point` that was created within GEE.
 2. `.filterDate` filters between the two dates specified (filtering down to images collected in 2019)
-3. `.sort` organizes the image collection in descending order based upon the perentage of cloudy pixels
+3. `.sort` organizes the image collection in descending order based upon the percentage of cloudy pixels
    1. This is an attribute of the image, which can be found in the 'Image Properties' tab in the dataset documentation

 4. `.first` is a JavaScript method of choosing the first image in the list of sorted images